If you like mozzarella, ricotta, and fresh, creamy cheeses in general, burrata is a treat waiting for you.

 3. WHISK together the pesto and extra virgin olive oil in a small mixing bowl.
 Set aside.

-4. REMOVE the peaches from the heat and arrange on a serving dish.
+4. REMOVE the peaches from the heat and arrange them on a serving dish.
 Top with the burrata and fresh arugula.
 Drizzle with the pesto mixture.
 Sprinkle with the nuts.

 Comments are closed.